 The First Dual-Ghia

 Of the 99 production Dual-Ghias built from 1956-1958, many found their way into the driveways of the famous and the powerful.
-President Dwight D Eisenhower and the Sha of Iran each had one.
-So did Debbie Reynolds, Eddie Fisher and Peter Lawford.
+President Dwight D Eisenhower and the Shah of Iran each had one.
+So did entertainers Debbie Reynolds, Eddie Fisher and Peter Lawford.
 Lucille Ball and Desi Arnez had his & her Dual-Ghias (dual Duals?)
 His Dual-Ghia (or was it hers) was apparently a major bone of contention in their divorce settlement.
-Ronald Reagan also had a Dual-Ghia when he was governor of California, but legend has it he lost it in a high stakes poker game to president Lyndon Johnson.
+Ronald Reagan also had a Dual-Ghia when he was governor of California.
+But legend has it, in those days when Rs and Ds actually talked to each other, the Gipper lost his car in a high stakes poker game to president Lyndon Johnson.

 Ol’ Blue Eyes had a Dual-Ghia, and so did most of his infamous “Rat Pack.”
 All except Dean Martin, who for reasons unclear, was turned away.
 Dino ended up getting a Ghia-designed Facel Vega instead.

 Dual-Ghia’s connection to Hollywood, if not Washington, endured.
 This one had a roll in 1987’s Beverley Hills Cop II.
 It was not likely wearing a factory paint job.